 The Ordinary High Water Mark (OHWM) is defined as the point on the bank or shore up to which the presence and action of the water is so continuous as to leave a distinct mark either by erosion, destruction of terrestrial vegetation or other easily recognized characteristic.

-See the DNR OHWM Factsheet to learn how to locate the OWHM on a waterway.
+- See the OHWM Factsheet to learn how to locate the OWHM on a waterway.

 Navigable Waterway Determination Program

 The DNR has a Navigable Waterway Determination Program for third parties to assist with preliminary determinations.
 For third parties interested in completing a Navigable Waterway Determination for the DNR, see the SOP and data collection form below.

 - Navigable Waterway Determination Program Guidance

 - Navigable Waterway Determination data collection form (3500-139)